-Large amounts fine sediment accumulate in some lakes, disturbing the ecosystem.
-EcoShape is developing knowledge about how to restore the ecosystem by removing this fine sediment from the lake and using it as building material for several purposes.
+Large amounts of fine sediment accumulate in some lakes, disturbing the ecosystem.
+How can we restore the ecosystem by reusing this fine sediment for nature development?

 Ministry of Infrastructure and the Environment